 - Use the foresight calendar during brainstorming meetings and as an idea tracker.
 When ideas are flowing, or new angles and perspectives are discussed, record them in the calendar with a mindset that content can be repurposed at different points in the year as well.

-- Some go even a bit further with their editorial foresight calendar by attaching the writers to cover the events, mapping the content into categories (including keywords and meta data); and adding a “publish by” date.
+- Some go even a bit further with their editorial foresight calendar by attaching the writers to cover the events, mapping the content into categories (including keywords and meta data), and adding a “publish by” date.

 - Actively seek out and create content calendars for your various distribution channels, like Sprout Social’s great #hashtag calendar.

-Most anticipated events through 2020
+Most anticipated events on editorial calendars through 2021

 Editorial calendars should be designed with flexibility and responsiveness in mind.
 To keep content managers nimble, one should always be asking: